Book by phone 0207 353 5678

 HPV Vaccine (Human Papilloma Virus) is offered as a private service at our Central London Clinic and protects against cervical, head and neck cancer.
 We strongly believe that the Human Papilloma Virus (HPV) vaccination should be more widely accessible.

-HPV (Human Papilloma Virus) is a common virus that is passed on via genital contact.
+HPV (Human Papilloma Virus) is a common virus passed on via genital contact.
 There are more than 100 HPV types and they infect genital areas.
 Sometimes they cause no harm and the infection can go away on its own.
 However, sometimes the virus persists and can cause cells to change – this can lead to:

 HPV vaccines have a well-established role in preventing cervical cancers as well as these other conditions.

-HPV vaccines are a vitally important medical advance and are the first vaccines able to help protect against a major cause of cancer.
+HPV vaccines are a vitally important medical advance and are the first vaccines to help protect against a major cause of cancer.

-The newest HPV vaccine – Gardasil 9 – supersedes the original Gardasil vaccine (called Gardasil).
+The newest HPV vaccine – Gardasil 9 – supercedes the original Gardasil vaccine (called Gardasil).
 We are currently in a transition period, with the original Gardasil vaccine still available for people who are only part-way through a vaccine course.)